qkmaxware/NautilusUnits/Units/Readme.md

 }
 ```
 # Predefined Constants
-All constants are stored in the `System.Units.Constants` static object and can be accessed with dereferencing by name such as `System.Units.Constants.GravitationalConstant`.
+All constants are stored in the `Qkmaxware.Units.Constants` static object and can be accessed with dereferencing by name such as `Qkmaxware.Units.Constants.GravitationalConstant`.
 Each constant is stored as a Quantity of type double with the appropriate units of measure.

 ## Physical Constants
 | Constant | Symbol | Value | Type |